uwarring82/AdvLab_Guide/Main.md

 1. Try to resolve with your tutor first (unless the problem is the tutor).
 2. If unresolved within 7 days, email the organiser (address on ILIAS).
 3. Include: what happened, what you tried, what you want.
-4. Keep copies of all communication.
+4. Keep copies of emails and messages, so nothing is lost.
 5. If the organiser does not respond within deadlines, or if the problem is the organiser, email the dean of studies.

-You will not be punished for escalating a real problem.
+Escalating a problem in good faith must not lead to disadvantages.

 ### 6.3 How to Escalate (Tutors)